Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Results

-We created tight-binding models from the DFT calculations (see Sec. \ref{sec:methods} for methodology) on the 32-atom primitive cell in order to capture the effective electronic structure near E$_F$.
-We began with models using H$^{tet}_s$, H$^{oct}_s$, N$_p$, and Lu$_d$ as initial projections and reproduce the DFT band structure in a large ($\pm 5 $ eV) range around E$_F$.
-Removing the Lu$_d$ orbitals yields a 26-WF model which again reproduces the bands in a wide range around E$_F$.
-However, a 10-WF model using H$^{oct}_s$ and N$_p$ initial projections failed to reproduce the band structure near E$_F$ without unreasonably long-range hoppings (40 \AA).
+\paragraph{Tight-Binding Model.} We created tight-binding models from the DFT calculations on the 32-atom primitive cell in order to capture the effective electronic structure near $E_\text{F}$ (see Sec. \ref{sec:methods}).
+We began with models using H$^{tet}_s$, H$^{oct}_s$, N$_p$, and Lu$_d$ as initial projections and reproduce the DFT band structure in a large ($\pm 5 $ eV) range around $E_\text{F}$.
+Removing the Lu$_d$ orbitals yields a model with 26 Wannier functions (WFs), which again reproduces the bands in a wide range around $E_\text{F}$.
+However, a 10-WF model using H$^{oct}_s$ and N$_p$ initial projections failed to reproduce the band structure near $E_\text{F}$ without unreasonably long-range hoppings (40 \AA).

-We use the 26-WF model to understand how quantum interference arises in Lu$_8$H$_{23}$N. Inspired by the ring-like structures shown in Fig. \ref{fig:kagome}, we plot the corresponding nitrogen-hydrogen sublattice showing the nearest-neighbor hopping parameters (colored to indicate sign) in Fig. \ref{fig:WFs_26orb}.
-A complex triangular lattice is illustrated, where nitrogen hoppings to the nearest H$^{tet}$ have alternating sign.
-This is reminiscent of Kagome and Haldane models which produce flat bands \cite{misumi2017new}, though the supercell structure necessarily requires a more complex model.
-To illustrate how quantum interference can arise from alternating hoppings, we show how a simple 3-orbital Kagome lattice tight-binding model (for its parameters, see Fig. \ref{fig:kagome}) reproduces the flat bands near E$_F$ surprisingly well [Fig. \ref{fig:WF_cartoon} (d-e)], though also reproducing the other (non-flat) bands in the rest of the Brillouin zone would require more orbitals.
+We use the 26-WF model to understand how quantum interference can give rise to the flat band in LuH$_{2.875}$N$_{0.125}$.
+Inspired by the ring-like structures shown in Fig. \ref{fig:kagome}, we plot the corresponding nitrogen-hydrogen sublattice showing the nearest-neighbor hopping parameters (colored to indicate sign) in Fig. \ref{fig:WFs_26orb}.
+A complex triangular lattice is illustrated, where nitrogen hoppings to the nearest H$^{\text{tet}}$ have alternating sign.
+This is reminiscent of Kagome and Haldane models, which produce flat bands \cite{misumi2017new}, though our supercell structure necessarily requires a more complex model.
+To illustrate how quantum interference can arise from alternating hoppings, we show how a simple 3-orbital Kagome lattice tight-binding model (for its parameters, see Fig. \ref{fig:kagome}) reproduces the flat bands centered on the X-point near $E_\text{F}$ surprisingly well [Fig. \ref{fig:WF_cartoon} (d-e)], though also reproducing the other (non-flat) bands in the rest of the Brillouin zone would require more orbitals.